adrienLePiou/ozone-video-player/README.md

 # usage

-## Install an configure this module in a JavaScript project
+## Install and configure this module in a JavaScript project

 Install form github